open-policy-agent/opa/v1/test/compilecases/README.md

 `want_errors` and regenerate.

 A case has to assert something, so one that neither reports diagnostics nor states what compiling its modules produces is rejected.
+An absent `want_errors` is itself an assertion: nothing may be reported.

 A module must not carry trailing whitespace on a line.
 A YAML emitter will not write a block scalar for such a value, so the generator — which rewrites the